ccgcyber/rhapis/README.md

 ATTACK XSS 9.9.9.9
 DETECT XSS
 ```
-In the above commands, the attack which will only be identified by NIDS will be that on destination address 7.7.7.7 because this is an active host of the network in which NIDS is installed.
-On the other hand, the attack on 9.9.9.9 will not be detected.
+In the above commands, the attack which will only be identified by NIDS will be that on destination address 7.7.7.7 because this is an active host of the network in which NIDS is installed. <br><br>On the other hand, the attack on 9.9.9.9 will not be detected.

 # Simulator Commands